kshitijpatkar/rpindvi/README.md

 ### Adjusting for the Pi NoIR Camera

 The original project uses a [Raspberry Pi High Quality Camera](https://www.raspberrypi.com/products/raspberry-pi-high-quality-camera/), which is not an infrared camera, and hence the guide removes the infrared filter on it and installs a red filter.
 But since we are using Pi NoIR Camera, a blue light filter has been put onto the camera and the code edited to match.
+The changed code is below.

 ```python
 def calc_ndvi(image):